 "One needn't necessarily have read Bruno Bettelheim's classic Freudian analysis to realize that, in remaking Grimm stories, Mr. Sondheim's lyrics and Mr. Lapine's book tap into the psychological mother lode from which so much of life and literature spring."

-When the commercial video of the original Broadway production was first broadcast on PBS (before it was issued commercially), there was a segment at the end in which Sondheim and Lapine were interviewed by Edwin Newman.
+When the commercial video of the original Broadway production was first broadcast on PBS, there was a segment in which Sondheim and Lapine were interviewed by Edwin Newman.
 Lapine himself mentioned Bettelheim in this interview.

 "One of the reasons I liked writing it was because as I read the fairy tales as an adult, I could see how you could take the opposite point of view, you could read Bettelheim and find out the great message that they have but you could also read 'Jack and the Beanstalk' and look at Jack as something of a thief, and Cinderella as an imposter."